Cartier vs Tiffany

 vintage Cartier ring

-A mere 10 years before the doors of Cartier opened, Charles Louis Tiffany and John B. Young opened their own business, Tiffany & Young.
-Although the initially sold stationery and other luxury homeware items, they began selling silver goods in 1845.
-Before long, Tiffany bough out Young and changed the name of the company to Tiffany & Co.
+Just 10 years before the doors of Cartier opened, Charles Lewis Tiffany and John B. Young opened their own business, Tiffany & Young.
+They initially focused on selling stationery and luxury home goods but introduced silverware into the mix in 1845, which marked the beginning of something much bigger.
+Not long after, Tiffany bought out Young and renamed the business Tiffany & Co. – a name that would go on to define American luxury.

 tiffany and co silver peppers